fortinet-fortisoar/solution-pack-soar-framework/docs/content.md

 ## How does this Solution Pack work for you?

-SFwSP installs several modules such as alerts and indicators along with corresponding playbooks, dashboards, reports, and widgets to make it a comprehensive solution and provide a fully functional Incident Response Platform augmented by Automation and Threat Intelligence.
+SFwSP installs several modules such as alerts, incidents, and indicators along with corresponding playbooks, dashboards, reports, and widgets to make it a comprehensive solution and provide a fully functional Incident Response Platform augmented by Automation and Threat Intelligence.

 ## Advantages of SOAR Framework Solution Pack